Skip to contents

 Batch effect adjustment

-Batch effect of RiboMethSeq data can be adjusted using the ComBat-seq method (Paraqindes et al, in revision; Zhang, et al, 2020).
+Batch effect of RiboMethSeq data can be adjusted using the ComBat-seq method (Paraqindes et al, 2023 ; Zhang, et al, 2020).
 The rRMSAnalyzer package includes a wrapper (adjust_bias) to perform ComBat-seq adjustment which provides a new RiboClass with adjusted read end count values and C-scores automatically recalculated with the same setup parameters.

 #> Found 2 batches